paul-levy/paul-levy.github.io/index.md

 #### Spatial frequency selectivity in thalamus and primary visual cortex

-*With:* Tony Movshon, Eero Simoncelli
+*With Tony Movshon, Eero Simoncelli*

-*Approach:* Physiology, modeling, psychophysics
+*Approach: Physiology, modeling, psychophysics*

 *Aim:* Selectivity for the spatial scale of images begins in the earliest stages of vision, but undergoes a transformation towards sharper and more varied selectivity in visual cortex.
 We manipulate the contrast and spatial frequency content of images to probe the